siliconcompiler/siliconcompiler/docs/user_guide/data_model.rst

    ['fulladder.sdc']

-:meth:`.getkeys()` is another example of a useful function, provided by :ref:`the chip object <core api>`, for checking your parameters.
+:meth:`Chip.getkeys()` is another example of a useful function, provided by :ref:`the chip object <core api>`, for checking your parameters.

 .. code-block:: python